rreusch2/parleyapp/parleyapp_implementation_plan.md

 Action: Configure cron jobs or scheduled tasks to trigger model retraining (e.g., weekly, monthly) using the latest available historical data.
 Ensure that new models are validated before deployment.

 Responsible: ML Engineer
-This implementation plan provides a detailed roadmap for transforming the ParleyApp's AI system.
+This implementation plan provides a detailed roadmap for transforming the Predictive Play's AI system.
 Each phase builds upon the previous one, ensuring a structured and efficient development process.
 Consistent monitoring, evaluation, and iteration will be key to the long-term success and accuracy of the AI-powered sports betting recommendations.